6 months ago

 Stress testing

-Ray Dalio has mentioned his personal Principles to "beat the market", and this process requires additional minds for stress testing.
+Ray Dalio has mentioned his personal Principles to "beat the market", and this process requires additional minds for stress testing."

-1) It isn't easy for me to be confident that my opinions are right.
+The pursuit of this goal (to beat the market) taught me:1) It isn't easy for me to be confident that my opinions are right.

 2) Bad opinions can be very costly.